dsanson/termpdf/README.md

        ?:           help
        q:           quit

-You change these to suit your own preferences: the values are set in the `keys` array found near the beginning of the script.
+# Settings

+Settings are at the beginning of the script.
+Set your print command and options (default: `lp -o sides=two-sided-long-edge`).
+Set your preferred text pagers (default: `cat` and `less`).
+Tweak the key commands as you see fit.

 # Known issues